 We believe that banks and other traditional lenders will continue to be at the forefront of consumer lending in the United States.
 We believe AI lending will become increasingly critical as this industry continues to undergo a broad digital transformation.
-Our strategy is to partner with banks, providing them with access to an AI lending marketplace that they can configure as they originate consumer loans under their own brand, according to their own business and regulatory requirements.
+Our strategy is to partner with banks and credit unions and provide them with access to an AI lending marketplace that they can configure as they originate consumer loans under their own brand, according to their own business and regulatory requirements.